UWrc/tillicum-slurm/03-bash-scripts.md

 Instead of typing every command interactively, you can write your job instructions once and submit them as a batch script.
 Slurm will then execute the script for you on a compute node when resources become available.

-In this session, you will learn how to use Bash scripts to organize your workflows, set variables, load environments, and run commands automatically with Slurm.
+In this section, you will learn how to use Bash scripts to organize your workflows, set variables, load environments, and run commands automatically with Slurm.

-## What Is a Bash Script?
+## Bash Script

 A Bash script is simply a text file containing a sequence of commands that you could otherwise type directly into your terminal.
 When you submit a script with `sbatch`, Slurm executes it line by line on the compute node.

 **A simple script as a command proxy**

-Run the following command to view the contents of the example script:
+View the contents of the example script:

 ```bash
 cat loop_script.sh